Protektor-Desura/docker-minuimus/README.md

   <li>Both of these also detect mono audio stored as stereo, and convert it to mono format for more efficient compression.</li>
 </ul>

-<p>Minuimus.pl and associated helpers are released under the GPL licence, version three.</p>
+<p>Minuimus.pl and associated helpers are released under the AGPL licence, version three.</p>